grncdr/otssh/README.md

 1. Any language is fine, but the code must build into a single self-contained binary that runs on linux-amd64.
 2. The code must implement the command line options, process lifecycle, and error reporting described below.
 Stylistic differences (e.g. `--flag` instead of `-flag`) are fine.

+## Example use case

+When operating services in a managed container environment (e.g. Amazons Fargate) you may not have access to the host system running your container.
+In particular, it's often not possible to use `docker exec` to run a shell in the same environment that your service runs.

+You can of course include or some other small SSH daemon in your image, but managing (and auditing) access to that brings more complexity.
+The design of `otssh` is such that it does not present any persistent attack service.
+It can be started on demand, and provide a full audit log of what was done in a particular shell session.

+A similar design can be accomplished in very few lines of Ruby, shell scripts, etc. but the reliance on a separate process to terminate the encrypted connection makes auditability cumbersome.
+Hence the desire for a single-purpose tool.

 ## Command line options

 ### -authorized-keys=\<filename>